-- Taken from the Australian Road Rules as approved by the Australian Transport Council and published by the Australian Transport Commission Feb 2009.
+- The following information is taken from the Australian Road Rules as approved by the Australian Transport Council and published by the Australian Transport Commission Feb 2009.

 The Australian Transport council was setup to streamline national road rules under agreement by all states and territories’ transport and roads Ministers.
 Under agreement of the Australian Transport Council all states and territories are obliged to create legislation that is constant with the National Road Rules 2009.
 Given that our members come from all over Australia this is the most relevant document.